OrchardCMS/OrchardCore/src/docs/reference/core/Placement/README.md

 Placement information consists of:

 - `place` (Optional): The actual location of the shape in the rendered zone.
+A value of "-" will hide the shape.
 - `alternates` (Optional): An array of alternate shape types to add to the current shape's metadata.
 - `wrappers` (Optional): An array of shape types to use as wrappers for the current shape.
 - `shape` (Optional): A substitution shape type.